scoulomb/misc-notes/tls/in-learning-complement/learning-ssl-tld.md

 - CApprivate.key
 - FakeDomain2CA.pem

-**Step 1**: We will generate pub/priv key pair to be used for that specific
+**Step 1**: We will generate pub/priv key pair to be used for that specific certificate we are creating (one for each cert)

 ````
 openssl genrsa -aes255 -out www.fakesitelcal.key 2048